jondavid-black/food/docs/_posts/2020-12-26-grits-a-yaya.md

 hidden: false
 ---

 We discovered this recipe on a beach vacation to the Florida Gulf Coast.
 It comes from The Great Southern restaurant in Seaside and was so good we had to buy the cook book.
-This one is so good as is, we’ve not made any adjustments to it over the years.
-It’s become a staple of our Christmas parties and always pleases a crowd (you can double it easily).
-You can divide the YaYa before adding the shrimp and do half chicken and half shrimp if some people don’t like shrimp.
+This one is so good as is, we've not made any adjustments to it over the years.
+It's become a staple of our Christmas parties and always pleases a crowd (you can double it easily).
+You can divide the YaYa before adding the shrimp and do half chicken and half shrimp if some people don't like shrimp.

 ## Ingredients
 - Smoked Gouda Cheese Grits
     - 1 qt chicken stock
     - 1 cup heavy cream
     - 2 cups grits
-    - ¼ lb butter
+    - 1/4 lb butter
     - 1 can creamed corn
-    - ½ lb shredded smoked gouda
+    - 1/2 lb shredded smoked gouda
 - The YaYa
     - 8 strips smoked bacon, diced
     - 1 Tbsp garlic, minced
     - 1 Tbsp shallots, minced
     - 3 Tbsp butter
-    - ½ cup white wine
+    - 1/2 cup white wine
     - 1 lb peeled deveined jumbo shrimp
-    - ¼ cup diced green onions
+    - 1/4 cup diced green onions
     - 2 cups chopped fresh spinach
     - 2 cups heavy cream